Galaxy S10: Recent Leaks Suggest Samsung’s 2019 Flagship Will Look Radically Different

-Samsung might have developed a reputation for copying Apple’s design in the past, but over the past years, the South Korean tech giant has started adopting its own, distinct design language that arguably rivals, and even exceeds, the design of Apple’s iPhones.
-This started with the Galaxy S6 and its curved edges, and it was followed by the Galaxy S8, which made the iPhone 7 look incredibly dated by comparison.
+Samsung might have developed a reputation for copying Apple’s design in the past, but in recent years, the South Korean tech giant has started adopting its own, distinct design that arguably rivals — and even exceeds — that of the Apple’s iPhone.
+This trend began with the Galaxy S6 and its curved edges, and was followed by the Galaxy S8 — which made the iPhone 7 look incredibly dated by comparison.

-Now, Samsung appears determined to ensure that the Galaxy S10 would look as distinct and unique as possible.
-This means that the upcoming 2019 flagship smartphone is designed to surpass the already-stellar, albeit polarizing, design of the iPhone X. The smartphone market has pretty much adopted the iPhone X’s notched look for its flagships, with manufacturers such as Huawei, Oppo, Vivo, and OnePlus already utilizing the notched design for their top-tier handsets.
+Now, Samsung appears determined to ensure that the Galaxy S10 will present itself as a distinct and unique piece of technology.
+This means that the upcoming 2019 flagship smartphone is designed to surpass the already-stellar — albeit polarizing — design of the iPhone X. The smartphone market has all but adopted the iPhone X’s notched look for its flagships, with manufacturers such as Huawei, Oppo, Vivo, and OnePlus already utilizing the notched design for their top-tier handsets.
 Samsung, however, expressly refuses to do so.
 This was evident in the design of the Galaxy Note 9, which still carries design cues from the Galaxy S8 line.

-With the Galaxy S10, Samsung is given the chance to set the standards for smartphone design once more, and if recent rumors are accurate, it appears that the device might accomplish just that.
-In a recent Twitter announcement, OnLeaks, better known as the ever-reliable Steve Hemmerstoffer, revealed that Samsung is planning “no less than 9” all-gradient color schemes for the Galaxy S10.
-Such a color scheme has been adopted by Huawei with its P20 Pro handsets, to much acclaim.
-Samsung’s gradient scheme for the S10 would most likely be a step above the P20.
+With the Galaxy S10, Samsung is given the chance to set the standard for smartphone design once again, and if recent rumors are accurate — it appears that the device might accomplish just that.
+In a recent Twitter announcement, OnLeaks— better known as the ever-reliable Steve Hemmerstoffer — revealed that Samsung is planning “no less than 9” all-gradient color schemes for the Galaxy S10.
+Such a color lineup has already been adopted by Huawei with its P20 Pro handsets to much acclaim.
+Samsung’s gradient scheme for the S10 would most likely be a step above that of the P20.

-In a way, OnLeaks‘ recent leaks about the Galaxy S10 do fall in line with the announcement of Samsung Mobile Division CEO DJ Koh last week, who noted while speaking to Chinese media that the Galaxy S10 will be released in “amazing colors,” according to a Forbes report.
+OnLeaks‘ recent leaks about the Galaxy S10 coincide with an announcement made by Samsung Mobile Division CEO DJ Koh last week, who noted while speaking to Chinese media that the Galaxy S10 will be released in “amazing colors,” according to a Forbes report.

 Samsung Galaxy S10 variant with a flat display may be part of the lineup https://t.co/nqK3SZqZBs pic.twitter.com/a0J9uoJZA8